kurator-org/FP-Akka-Manuscript/README.md

 Install a latex package that contains pdflatex.
 One such latex package is TexLive.
 To install TexLive on Ubuntu or Debian you can follow http://xmodulo.com/how-to-install-latex-on-ubuntu-or-debian.html.
 For Windows see https://www.tug.org/texlive/acquire-netinstall.html.
 TeXLive  contains bibibtex, the bibliography application.

 2. run pdflatex:
-  a.
-In the directory you pulled this git project, do `pdflatex FP-Akka.tex` If pdflatex completes, do `bibtex FP-Akka.aux` If pdflatex does not complete, you have fatal LaTex errors in one of the TeX files.
+  1. In the directory you pulled this git project, do `pdflatex FP-Akka.tex` If pdflatex completes, do `bibtex FP-Akka.aux` If pdflatex does not complete, you have fatal LaTex errors in one of the TeX files.
-  b.
-If bibtex completes, repeat `pdflatex FP-Akka.tex` TWICE
+  2. If bibtex completes, repeat `pdflatex FP-Akka.tex` TWICE

 ```bash
 pdflatex FP-Akka.tex